Solving Rearrangement Puzzles using Path Defragmentation in Factored State Spaces: Introduction

 However, computing such an admissible heuristic based on objects alone requires solving two problems.
 The first is the \emph{capabilities problem}.
 If we ignore the robot and its capabilities, solution paths might not be executable by the robot, especially if multiple objects move at the same time---a one-armed robot might be incapable of manipulating two doors at the same time.
 The second is the \emph{minimal actions problem}.
 Computing solutions for the objects alone might produce excessive pick-place sequences, which would be tedious and take too much time for the robot to execute.

 We propose two contributions to address these two issues.
 First, we propose a factored state space to solve the capabilities problem.
 This factored state space implicitly models the capabilities of the robot by grouping joints into \emph{factors}, wherein joints in a factor are simultaneously manipulatable by a given robot.
 We develop novel interpolation and action cost functions to make this state space usable by general-purpose motion planners~\cite{Lavalle2006, karaman2011sampling}.
 Second, we propose a new method to significantly reduce the number of actions, which we call \emph{path defragmentation}.
 Path defragmentation can reduce the number of actions by reasoning about the ordering of path segments through different factor spaces.
 This method is integrated into a new planner, the less-actions RRT (\puzzlealgo). \puzzlealgo is able to handle the non-additive property of our minimal-actions cost, and can split interpolated path segments into sequences of factored path segments, which are then optimized using path defragmentation.
-We apply \puzzlealgo to difficult instances of rearrangement puzzles, and show that it can find paths with significantly less action cost compared to state-of-the-art planner.
+We apply \puzzlealgo to difficult instances of rearrangement puzzles where we assume that the mode of each object is constant and show that it can find paths with significantly less action cost compared to state-of-the-art planners.
 Eventually, we use those paths to compute complete manipulation sequences for a simulated Fetch robot.
 Fig.~\ref{fig:system} shows an overview about our method.